SUDC FACTS & STATISTICS

 Statistics in the UK

 Sudden Unexplained Death in Childhood (SUDC) is the sudden unexpected death of a child twelve months and older which remains unexplained after a thorough case investigation is conducted.
-This must include; examination of the death scene, performance of a complete autopsy, and a review of the child and family’s medical history.
+This must include; examination of the death scene, performance of a complete post-mortem, and a review of the child and family’s medical history.
 SUDC is a category of death that currently eludes our scientific understanding today.

 SUDC is not new, but is rare and its incidence is approximately 1 death per 100,000 children.
 Based on 2016 statistics provided by ONS for England and Wales 42 children aged one – eighteen years were affected by SUDC.